aniketchauhan18/Portfolio-Project1/README.md

 # Portfolio
-Created a my project with the help of chatgpt.
-This is the portfolio project for my friend
+This is my first project in my journey of project based learning.
+Create a portfolio project with  the help of css and html